notofonts/noto-docs/src/descriptions/NotoSansRunic.md

-Noto Sans Runic is a unmodulated (“sans serif”) design for texts in the historical European _Runic_ script.
+Noto Sans Runic is an unmodulated (“sans serif”) design for texts in the historical European _Runic_ script.
 It has multiple weights, contains 94 glyphs, and supports 93 characters.